bhavikam28/tech-blog/content/posts/mvp.md

 The infrastructure automation follows two streamlined CI/CD workflows:

 ---

 <div style="text-align: center;">
   <img src="/images/mvp/implementation.png" alt="Implementation Architecture" />
 </div>

 ---

-**1. AMI Creation with Packer:**
+- **AMI Creation with Packer:**
 This workflow builds an immutable Amazon Machine Image from a base Ubuntu image using a BASH provisioning script.
 The script automates the installation of all dependencies (including Python, Nginx, and PostgreSQL) and configures the runtime environment for our Django application.
 Triggered by GitHub releases, each AMI is versioned to match the release tag (e.g., v1.0.0), ensuring traceability and consistency.

-**2. EC2 Deployment with Terraform:**
+- **EC2 Deployment with Terraform:**
 Once the AMI is available, a separate workflow deploys EC2 instances using Terraform.
 The process is designed for reliability: instances launch with the pre-configured AMI, eliminating post-deployment setup steps.
 Manual triggers via workflow_dispatch allow controlled rollouts of specific AMI versions.

+---

    **Why Packer?**
     Immutable infrastructure is key to reducing configuration drift.
 By baking everything into the AMI — dependencies, application code, and even secrets — we ensure instances are production-ready upon launch.
 This approach also speeds up scaling; new instances inherit the same battle-tested environment without manual intervention.

 ---